-The CRO does not check proposed company names against names on the business names register and the trade mark register.
-Applicants are, therefore, advised to check these registers to ensure that the proposed company name does not conflict with a business name or trade mark since any person claiming to have a right to that name could take an infringement action or a civil passing off action to protect his/her interest.
+Please note: A proposed Company Name should not conflict with a registered Business Name or Trade Mark as any person claiming to have a right to that name could take an infringement action or a civil passing off action to protect their interests.

 • it is identical or similar to a name already appearing on the register of companies;